MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_04_Using_PSProviders_and_PSDrives.md

 ---
 lab:
   title: 'Lab: Using PSProviders and PSDrives with PowerShell'
-    type: 'Answer Key'
+  type: Answer Key
   module: 'Module 4: Using PSProviders and PSDrives'
+  description: This lab should take approximately **30** minutes to complete.
+  duration: 30 minutes
+  level: 200
+  islab: true
 ---

 # Using PSProviders and PSDrives with PowerShell